spike-rabbit/element/docs/components/sorting-filtering/filtered-search.md

 <si-docs-component example="si-filtered-search/si-filtered-search-lazy-values" height="300"></si-docs-component>

-### Filtered Search - Lazy loaded criteria and category values
+### Filtered search - Lazy loaded criteria and category values

 In addition to lazy loaded value, you can also lazy load the criteria itself.